dgraph-io/dgraph-docs/content/enterprise-features/encryption-at-rest.md

 The encryption key secret can be saved in [Hashicorp Vault](https://www.vaultproject.io/) K/V Secret instead of as file on Dgraph Alpha.

-To use [Hashicorp Vault](https://www.vaultproject.io/), these prerequisites must be met for the Vault Server.
+To use [Hashicorp Vault](https://www.vaultproject.io/), meet the following prerequisites for the Vault Server.

 1. Accessible from Dgraph Alpha and configured using URL `http://fqdn[ip]:port`.
 2. Enable [AppRole Auth method](https://www.vaultproject.io/docs/auth/approle) and enable [KV Secrets Engine](https://www.vaultproject.io/docs/secrets/kv).